MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 ## Configuring Exception Logging

-Exception logging is disabled by default, see the section on Raygun.IO integration below on how to configure and enable.
+Exception logging is disabled by default, see the [Raygun.IO integration](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/README.md#raygunio-integration) on how to set up.

 # Guidance